 The Company has established and continues to pursue strategic alliances with advanced technology suppliers, and marketing relationships with hardware vendors, specialized application developers, and CAD and PLM providers.
-The Company believes that these relationships facilitate accelerated incorporation of advanced technology into the Company's products, provide access to new customers, expand the Company's sales channels, develop specialized product applications and provide direct integration with leading CAD, EDA, product data management and PLM systems.
+The Company believes that these relationships facilitate accelerated incorporation of advanced technology into the Company's products, provide access to new customers, expand the Company's sales channels, develop specialized product applications and provide direct integration with leading CAD, electronic design automation ("EDA"), product data management and PLM systems.

-The Company has technical and marketing relationships with leading CAD vendors, such as Autodesk, Dassault Systèmes, Parametric Technology Corporation, and Siemens Product Lifecycle Management Software Inc., to provide direct links between products.
+The Company has technical and marketing relationships with leading CAD vendors, such as Autodesk, Dassault Systèmes, Parametric Technology Corporation and Siemens Product Lifecycle Management Software Inc., to provide direct links between products.
 These links facilitate the transfer of electronic data models between the CAD systems and ANSYS products.
 In addition, the Company has an agreement with Dassault Systèmes under which ANSYS fluid flow modeling technology is embedded in the CATIA V5 product lifecycle management environment.
 This fully integrated product, FLUENT for CATIA V5, enables model building, computation, post-processing and data management within the analysis infrastructure of CATIA V5.

-Similarly, the Company maintains marketing and software development relationships with leading software companies in the EDA market, including Cadence, Synopsys and Mentor Graphics.
-These relationships support transfer of data between electronics design and layout packages and the ANSYS and Ansoft electronics simulation portfolio.
+Similarly, the Company maintains marketing and software development relationships with leading EDA software companies, including Cadence, Synopsys and Mentor Graphics.
+These relationships support transfer of data between electronics design and layout packages and the ANSYS electronics simulation portfolio.

-The Company has established relationships with leading suppliers of computer hardware, including Intel, AMD, Microsoft, Hewlett-Packard, Sun Microsystems, IBM, Dell, Cray, Panasas, QLogic, Mellanox and other leading regional resellers and system integrators.
+The Company has established relationships with leading suppliers of computer hardware, including Intel, AMD, Microsoft, Hewlett-Packard, Sun Microsystems, IBM, Dell, Cray, Panasas, QLogic, Mellanox, Platform Computing and other leading regional resellers and system integrators.
 These relationships provide the Company with joint marketing opportunities, such as advertising, public relations, editorial coverage and customer events.
 In addition, these alliances provide the Company with early access and technical collaboration on new processors and related computing technologies, ensuring that the Company's software products are certified to run effectively on the most current hardware platforms.
-Key 2009 milestones include support for updated multicore processors from Intel and AMD, use of Intel software development tools for code profiling and optimization, and updated support of the Microsoft HPC Server 2008 operating system.
+Key 2010 milestones included incorporation of the latest Intel compilers and math libraries, resulting in significant performance boosts, and initial support for acceleration of computations using General-Purpose Graphical Processing Units.

 The Company's Enhanced Solution Partner Program actively encourages specialized developers of software solutions to use the Company's technology as a development platform for their applications and provides customers with enhanced functionality related to their use of the Company's software.
-With approximately 110 active enhanced solution partnerships, spanning a wide range of technologies, including electronics, mechanical simulation, fluid simulation, acoustics, turbomachinery and CAD, this partner ecosystem extends the depth and breadth of the Company's technology offering.
-During 2009, for example, the Company focused on partner solutions for composite modeling, including integration of technology from EVEN AG in the Workbench environment.
+With over 100 active enhanced solution partnerships, spanning a wide range of technologies, including electronics, mechanical simulation, fluid simulation, acoustics, turbomachinery and CAD, this partner ecosystem extends the depth and breadth of the Company's technology offerings.
+During 2010, the Company focused on the integration of partner solutions in the Workbench environment, with improved interoperability for solutions from DYNARDO GMBH, JAHM Software, Inc., Materiality, L.L.C., Red Cedar Technology, SpaceClaim Corp., and Vistagy, Inc.

 The Company has a software license agreement with Livermore Software Technology Corporation ("LSTC") whereby LSTC has provided LS-DYNA software for explicit dynamics solutions used in applications such as crash test simulations in automotive and other industries.
-Under this arrangement, LSTC assists in the integration of the LS-DYNA software with the Company's pre- and post-processing capabilities and provides updates and problem resolution in return for royalty from sales of the ANSYS/LS-DYNA combined product.
+Under this arrangement, LSTC assists in the integration of the LS-DYNA software with the Company's pre- and post-processing capabilities and provides updates and problem resolution in return for royalties from sales of the ANSYS/LS-DYNA combined product.